-Submissions for the 2025 New Zealand Esri Young Scholar Award are now closed.
+Submissions are now open for the 2026 New Zealand Esri Young Scholar Award.

 Previous Winners of the New Zealand Esri Young Scholar Award